-Notable Recent Raises
+Notable November Raises

 Parallel ($100M): Building web infrastructure specifically for AI agents—the plumbing that lets agents interact with websites.
+As agents proliferate, this infrastructure becomes critical.

 The Investor Thesis Evolves